SkyzoNams/OnChain-Events-Listener/README.md

 In order to let the data consumed by the engineering team, we have created the Engineering class [here](https://github.com/SkyzoNams/Data-Engineer-Coding-Challenge/blob/main/Practical/engineering.py)).

-This class contains built-in methods that return token holder's balance, top 100 token holders including what % of the total supply their balance represent, token holder's weekly balance change (in %).
+This class contains built-in methods:
+    get_holders: returns token holder's information with the pre-calculated weekly change percentage and the total supply percentage.
+    You can add a limit to your request by passing an integer value as parameter, by default there is no limit for this result.

+    get_top_100_holders: returns top 100 holders information with the pre-calculated weekly change percentage and the total supply percentage.
+    You can add a limit to your request by passing an integer value as parameter and increase or reduce the holder classification, by default there is a 100 results limit.

+    decode_records: methods will create an array of dict with human digestible key name.

 # Testing